samaratrilling/declass/examples/vw_helpers.md

 ### Step 2b:  Filter "on the fly" using a saved `sff`
 The workflow in step 2a requires making the intermediate file `doc_tokens_filtered.vw`.
 Keeping track of all these filtered outputs is an issue.
-Since you already need to keep track of a saved sff, you might as well use that as your [one and only one][spot] reference.
+If you already need to keep track of a saved sff, you might as well use that as your [one and only one][spot] reference.

 ```
 rm -f *cache